suprabhatrijal/everwrite/README.md

 ### Screenshots
 Users can take screenshots of their drawings using the app's built-in screenshot tool.

-### Image Recognition
-The app can detect drawn objects using image recognition technology and display the name of the object on the screen.

 ## Acknowledgments

 This project was built using the following software and libraries: